-Prerequisite: BIO 212 with a minimum grade of D or BIO 213 with a minimum grade of D or ENVS 203 with a minimum grade of D.
+Prerequisite: BIO 213 with a minimum grade of D or ENVS 203 with a minimum grade of D.

 BIO 324.
 Microbiology (with lab).
 4 Hours.

 Study of the biology of microorganisms, with emphasis on bacteria and viruses.
 Laboratory work includes techniques for handling, culturing and identifying bacteria, identification of unknown bacterial species and development of epidemiological models for the spread of infectious diseases.